Kazakhstan: Economy

 Kazakhstan instituted a pension reform program in 1998.
 By January 2012, the pension assets were about $17 billion (KZT 2.5 trillion).
 There are 11 saving pension funds in the country.
 The State Accumulating Pension Fund, the only state-owned fund, was privatised in 2006.
 The country's unified financial regulatory agency oversees and regulates pension funds.
 The growing demand of pension funds for investment outlets triggered the development of the debt securities market.
 Pension fund capital is being invested almost exclusively in corporate and government bonds, including the government of Kazakhstan Eurobonds.
 The government of Kazakhstan was studying a project to create a unified national pension fund and transfer all the accounts from the private pension funds into it.

-The Kazakh National Bank introduced deposit insurance in a campaign to strengthen the banking sector.
-Several major foreign banks had branches in Kazakhstan, including RBS, Citibank, and HSBC.
-Kookmin and UniCredit both entered Kazakhstan's financial services market through acquisitions and stake-building.